UKRIN-MAPS/ukat/data/r2star/README.md

 ## GE-specific information

-Contains magnitude, real and imaginary images.
+The scanner outputs magnitude, real and imaginary images.
+There is only magnitude images in this repository.

 ## Philips-specific information

-Contains magnitude, phase images and scanner calculated map.
+The scanner outputs magnitude and phase images and a scanner calculated map.
+There is only magnitude images in this repository.

 ## Siemens-specific information

-Separate series (n=4) correspond to magnitude, magnitude(intensity normalised), phase and a scanner calculated map.
+The scanner outputs magnitude, magnitude(intensity normalised) and phase images, and a scanner calculated map.
+There is only magnitude images in this repository.